hmrc/XT_XWF-2-RT/README.md

   This X-Tension is designed for use only with v18.9 or later (due to file category lookup).
   This X-Tension is not designed for use on Linux or OSX platforms.
   The case must have either MD5, SHA-1 or SHA256 hash algorithms computed.
-  There is a compiled 32 and 64 bit version of the X-Tension to be used with the corresponding version of X-Wyas Forensics.
+  There is a compiled 32 and 64 bit version of the X-Tension to be used with the corresponding version of X-Ways Forensics.

 ###  ** Usage Disclaimer ***
   This X-Tension is a Proof-Of-Concept Alpha level prototype, and is not finished.
 It has known